A vertical Liouville subfoliation on the cotangent bundle of a Cartan space and some related structures: Introduction and preliminaries

-The paper is organized as follows: In the preliminary subsection we briefly recall some basic facts on the geometry of a Cartan space $(M,K)$ and we present the almost K\"{a}hlerian model $(T^*M_0,G,J)$ of the cotangent manifold $T^*M_0=T^*M-\{{\mathrm zero \,\,section}\}$ together with the Riemannian metric $G$ given by Sasaki type lift of the fundamental metric tensor $g^{ij}=\frac{1}{2}\frac{\partial^2K^2}{\partial p_i\partial p_j}$ and with the natural almost complex structure $J$.
-In the second section, following an argument inspired from \cite{B-F1}, we define a vertical Liouville distribution $\mathcal{L}_{C^*}$ on $T^*M_0$ as the complementary orthogonal distribution in the vertical distribution $V(T^*M_0)$ to the line distribution spanned by the vertical Liouville-Hamilton vector field $C^*=p_i\frac{\partial}{\partial p_i}$ and we prove that the distribution $\mathcal{L}_{C^*}$ is an integrable one.
-Also, we find geometric properties of both leaves of vertical Liouville distribution $\mathcal{L}_{C^*}$ and the vertical distribution $V(T^*M_0)$.
-We notice that the vertical Liouville distribution $\mathcal{L}_{C^*}$ will be an important tool in study of future problems in this paper.
-In the third section, using the vertical Liouville-Hamilton vector field $C^*$ and the natural almost complex structure $J$ on $T^*M_0$, we give an adapted basis in $T(T^*M_0)$.
-Next we prove that the $c$--indicatrix cotangent bundle $I(M,K)(c)$ of $(M,K)$ is a $CR$--submanifold of the almost K\"{a}hlerian manifold $(T^*M_0,G,J)$ and we study some comological properties of $I(M,K)(c)$ in relation with classical cohomology of $CR$-submanifolds, \cite{C1}.
-In the fourth section, following some ideas from \cite{B-F}, we investigate the existence of some linear connections of Vr\u{a}nceanu and Vaisman type on a Cartan space, related with the vertical and Liouville-Hamilton foliations on it.
-In the last section, following \cite{C-M}, we briefly recall the notion of a $(q_1,q_2)$-codimensional subfoliation on a manifold and we identify a $(n,2n-1)$-codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ on the cotangent manifold $T^*M_0$ of a Cartan space $(M,K)$, where $\mathcal{F}_V$ is the vertical foliation and $\mathcal{F}_{C^*}$ is the line foliation spanned by the vertical Liouville-Hamilton vector field $C^*$.
-Firstly we make a general approach about basic connections on the normal bundles related to this subfoliation and next a triple of adapted basic connections with respect to this subfoliation is given.
+The paper is organized as follows: In the preliminary subsection we briefly recall some basic facts on the geometry of a Cartan space $(M,K)$ and we present the almost K\"{a}hlerian model $(T^*M_0,G,J)$ of the cotangent manifold $T^*M_0=T^*M-\{{\rm zero \,\,section}\}$ together with the Riemannian metric $G$ given by Sasaki type lift of the fundamental metric tensor $g^{ij}=\frac{1}{2}\frac{\partial^2K^2}{\partial p_i\partial p_j}$ and with the natural almost complex structure $J$.
+In the second section, following an argument inspired from \cite{B-F1}, we define a vertical Liouville distribution $V_{C^*}$ on $T^*M_0$ as the complementary orthogonal distribution in the vertical distribution $V(T^*M_0)$ to the line distribution spanned by the vertical Liouville-Hamilton vector field $C^*=p_i\frac{\partial}{\partial p_i}$ and we prove that the distribution $V_{C^*}$ is an integrable one.
+Also, we find geometric properties of both leaves of vertical Liouville distribution $V_{C^*}$ and the vertical distribution $V(T^*M_0)$.
+We notice that the vertical Liouville distribution $V_{C^*}$ will be an important tool in the study of future problems in this paper.
+In the third section, following some ideas from \cite{B-F}, we present some linear connections of Vr\u{a}nceanu type on a Cartan space, related with the vertical foliation $\mathcal{F}_V$ and vertical Hamilton-Liouville foliation $\mathcal{F}_{V_{C^*}}$ on $T^*M_0$.
+In the fourth section, following \cite{C-M}, we briefly recall the notion of a $(q_1,q_2)$-codimensional subfoliation on a manifold and we identify a $(n,2n-1)$-codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ on the cotangent manifold $T^*M_0$ of a Cartan space $(M,K)$, where $\mathcal{F}_V$ is the vertical foliation and $\mathcal{F}_{C^*}$ is the line foliation spanned by the vertical Liouville-Hamilton vector field $C^*$.
+Firstly, we make a general approach about basic connections on the normal bundles related to this subfoliation and next a triple of adapted basic connections with respect to this subfoliation is given.
 A similar study on the tangent manifold of a Finsler space $(M,F)$ is given in \cite{Ma-I}.
+In the last section, using the vertical Liouville-Hamilton vector field $C^*$ and the natural almost complex structure $J$ on $T^*M_0$, we give an adapted basis in $T(T^*M_0)$.
+Next we prove that the $c$--indicatrix cotangent bundle $I(M,K)(c)$ of $(M,K)$ is a $CR$--submanifold of the almost K\"{a}hlerian manifold $(T^*M_0,G,J)$ and we study some cohomological properties of $I(M,K)(c)$ in relation with classical cohomology of $CR$-submanifolds, \cite{C1}.